sysad-aid/test-task/README.md

 $ export AWS_SECRET_ACCESS_KEY=<YourSecretAccessKey>
 ```

-For creating a state storage use scripts in directory `state_file`.
+For creating a state storage use script in the directory `state_file`.

 It creates only S3 bucket for terraform state files.
-It doesn't creates DB for locks.
+It doesn't create DB for locks.

 ```sh
 $ cd test-task/state_file